Mentions of lists, predictions and doubtful truths can be made vaguer so they are less likely to be proved untrue

 The incompleteness of this list is shown by the words the main before the list name.
 Other expressions that do the same thing are the major, the most important, the best-known and some (of the).
 The last of these indicates that the incomplete list is of randomly-chosen examples; the others show its parts are special in some way.

 Instead of some, you can also use a number word without the – three instead of the main in (c).
 It is important not to have the with number words in hedging because it suggests the list is complete (see 55.
-Listing 2: Full Sentences).
+Sentence Lists 2: Main-Message).

 HEDGING OF PREDICTIONS